Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama Performance Insights

-- The Crimson Tide outscore opponents by 14.1 points per game (scoring 82.3 points per game to rank fourth in college basketball while giving up 68.2 per contest to rank 122nd in college basketball) and have a +508 scoring differential overall.
+- The Crimson Tide average 82.3 points per game (fourth in college basketball) while allowing 68.2 per outing (122nd in college basketball).
+They have a +508 scoring differential overall and outscore opponents by 14.1 points per game.

-- Alabama prevails in the rebound battle by an average of 8.1 boards.
-It is collecting 40.9 rebounds per game (first in college basketball) compared to its opponents' 32.8 per outing.
+- Alabama wins the rebound battle by 8.1 boards on average.
+It records 40.9 rebounds per game, which ranks first in college basketball, while its opponents grab 32.8 per outing.

-- The Crimson Tide's 97.5 points per 100 possessions on offense rank 81st in college basketball, and the 80.8 points they allow per 100 possessions rank fifth in college basketball.
+- The Crimson Tide rank 81st in college basketball by averaging 97.5 points per 100 possessions on offense, and defensively are fifth in college basketball, allowing 80.8 points per 100 possessions.

-- Alabama loses the turnover battle by 2.0 per game, committing 13.3 (311th in college basketball) while its opponents average 11.3.
+- Alabama has committed 13.3 turnovers per game (311th in college basketball action), 2.0 more than the 11.3 it forces on average (240th in college basketball).

 San Diego State Performance Insights

-- The Aztecs have a +308 scoring differential, topping opponents by 8.8 points per game.
-They're putting up 71.9 points per game, 176th in college basketball, and are allowing 63.1 per contest to rank 25th in college basketball.
+- The Aztecs are outscoring opponents by 8.8 points per game, with a +308 scoring differential overall.
+They put up 71.9 points per game (176th in college basketball) and allow 63.1 per contest (25th in college basketball).

-- San Diego State records 33.1 rebounds per game (95th in college basketball) while conceding 27.8 per contest to opponents.
-It outrebounds opponents by 5.3 boards per game.

 - San Diego State wins the turnover battle by 1.1 per game, committing 11.0 (98th in college basketball) while its opponents average 12.1.